LattePandaTeam/LattePanda-Win10-Software/Bios/README.md

 ### How to switch on/off the Auto-boot function in LP v1.1/v1.2:
-1. Press [Esc] or [Del] once just boot up the system to enter the BIOS
+1.Press [Esc] or [Del] once just boot up the system to enter the BIOS
 2.Go into Boot->Machine Status AC/Battery In
 3.Change it to Power On/Power Off